1993 National Art Museum of Azerbaijan theft

 In July 1993, a total of 304 items were stolen from the National Art Museum of Azerbaijan in Baku.
 They included 274 artworks and 30 medieval miniatures.
 The most valuable of them was Women's Bathhouse by Albrecht Dürer, valued at about $10 million.
 Other stolen artworks were made by Rembrandt, Anthony van Dyck, Nicolas Poussin, Jacob van Ruisdael and Jean-François Millet, among others.
 The artworks had been smuggled to the United States, from which they were later recovered.
-In 2001, twelve artworks were returned to their previous place of display, the Kunsthalle Bremen in Germany, while the rest was returned to Azerbaijan.
+In 2001, twelve artworks were returned to their previous place of display, the Kunsthalle Bremen in Germany, while the rest were returned to Azerbaijan.

 Background

 The artworks that were returned to Germany had been acquired by the Kunsthalle Bremen between 1820 and 1860.
 In 1943, during World War II, the artworks were among 1,520 treasures moved for safekeeping to Karnzow Castle.
 After advancing Soviet troops had occupied the castle, the drawings disappeared.
 According to Paul J. Browne, former senior adviser in the US Customs Service's office of investigation, the Soviet authorities transferred the drawings to the National Art Museum of Azerbaijan.
 In 1993 the museum announced plans to display the drawings, prompting the Germans to ask for their return.
 Azerbaijan and Germany started a repatriation discussion, when the theft took place in July 1993.